evvoon/Heart-Disease-Prediction/README.md

 The leaves are just like the nodes, except that they do not contain a variable and threshold for splitting the observations.

 Lastly, the nodes and leaves are colored by the class.
 In this case No is different shades of orarige-ish and Yes is different shades of blue.
-The the darker the shade, the lower the gini score, and that tells us how much the node or leaf is skewed towards one class.
+The darker the shade, the lower the gini score, and that tells us how much the node or leaf is skewed towards one class.